Mastiff Puppy Starter Kit

 It is an investment!

-**Stay tuned to Big Dog Mom.
-The full results of this massive survey on the financial impact of big dog ownership will be coming soon!At $30/mo, the cost of pet insurance for your new puppy will save you in both money and stress over the life of your big dog.
+**And click here for the full results of this massive survey on the financial impact of big dog ownership.At $50/mo, the cost of pet insurance for your new puppy will save you in both money and stress over the life of your big dog.
 Think of it not as an expense, but an investment!